ikngtty/dotfiles/init/macOS/manual.md

 # CotEditor
 1. Download themes from [here](https://github.com/naotaka/CotEditor-themes).
+2. Open the theme specified below.
-2. Make CotEditor read them at `settings` window.
+3. Make CotEditor read it at `settings` window.
 (Then they can be deleted.)

 *   Display
     *   Font -> Ricty Diminished 20pts